-1) Exhaustive Training: Many studies have adopted exhaustive training, which involves sequentially probing all the predefined directions in the codebook to find the optimal beam pair that maximizes the SNR at the receiver [384].
-This approach is used in the IEEE 802.15.3c standard [385].
-However, this method is time-consuming and not practical at THz frequencies, where beams from a large-scale antenna array tend to be very narrow, making it difficult to scan the entire space in a reasonable amount of time.
+The approach is used in the IEEE 802.15.3c standard [382].
+However, the method is time-consuming and not practical at THz frequencies, where beams from a large-scale antenna array tend to be very narrow, making it difficult to scan the entire space in a reasonable amount of time.
 Additionally, the accuracy of the training is limited by the codebook's resolution.

-Responding to these limitations, Tan and Dai [386] have improved the exhaustive search by exploiting the beam split effect.
-They used delay-phase-precoding architecture to control the beam split effect and accelerate the tracking process [387].
+Responding to these limitations, Tan and Dai [383] have improved the exhaustive search by exploiting the beam split or squint effect.
+They used delay-phase-precoding architecture to control the beam split effect and accelerate the tracking process [384].
 By doing so, the split beams have wider angular coverage and can scan many directions in a single shot.
-Another approach from the RF domain used leaky-wave antennas (LWA) at the transmitter and receiver of a THz link to estimate the angle-of-departure (AoD) and angle-of-arrival (AoA) [388].
+Another approach from the RF domain used leaky-wave antennas (LWA) at the transmitter and receiver of a THz link to estimate the angle-of-departure (AoD) and angle-of-arrival (AoA) [385].
 The angular radiation of an LWA is frequency-dependent, and the received spectral peak determines the AoD.
 The bandwidth of the received signal is proportional to the rotation angle over the AoA of the LWA receiver, which speeds up the channel scanning process but requires additional hardware at both the transmitter and receiver.

-2) Hierarchical Training: From a practical point of view, many studies have adopted hierarchical training to reduce training overhead [381], [384], [389]-[391].
+2) Hierarchical Training: From a practical point of view, many studies have adopted hierarchical training to reduce training overhead [348], [378], [381], [386], [387].
 Hierarchical algorithms are based on multi-resolution codebooks, which contain wide beams at lower levels and narrow beams at higher levels.
 The search begins at the lowest level and gradually moves to higher levels to find the optimal narrow beam.
-In [390], the authors proposed a subarray-based multi-resolution codebook, where beams at each level are generated by the contribution of all subarrays.
-In [391], the authors proposed an accelerated hierarchical training that concurrently scans angular space with different RF chains.
-The authors of [392] proposed a multi-modal beam pattern-based training that simultaneously radiates beams targeting different directions using a single RF chain.
+In [348], the authors proposed a subarray-based multiresolution codebook, where beams at each level are generated by the contribution of all subarrays.
+In [387], the authors proposed an accelerated hierarchical training that concurrently scans angular space with different RF chains.
+The authors of [388] proposed a multi-modal beam pattern-based training that simultaneously radiates beams targeting at different directions using a single RF chain.
 The equally spaced activation approach has been proposed to generate the steering vector for multiple beam radiation.
 However, the loss at THz frequencies may render the training algorithm ineffective.
-The authors in [378] and [393] adopted hierarchical training that utilizes the power-angular spectral correlation between sub-6GHz and THz frequencies.
+The authors in [375] and [389] adopted hierarchical training that utilizes the power-angular spectral correlation between sub-6GHz and THz frequencies.

-In [394], Stratidakis et al. proposed a localization-aided hierarchical beam tracking algorithm that uses location information to reduce pilot overhead.
-This algorithm assumes the linear motion of a user, which may not be accurate in a realistic scenario.
-In [395], the authors proposed a unified 3D training and tracking framework based on a 3D hierarchical codebook built upon the quadruple-uniform-planar-array architecture.
+In [390], Stratidakis et al. proposed a localization-aided hierarchical beam tracking algorithm that uses location information to reduce pilot overhead.
+This algorithm assumes the linear motion of a user, which may not be accurate in realistic scenarios.
+In [391], the authors proposed a unified 3D training and tracking framework based on a 3D hierarchical codebook built upon the quadruple-uniform-planar-array architecture.
 This proposal offers two advantages: a unified framework for training and tracking and 3D space coverage compared to 2D space coverage in most existing works.
 The training overhead of hierarchical algorithms is much lower compared to exhaustive ones.
 However, hierarchical algorithms suffer from a high overhead of feedback messages required for coordination between the transmitter and receiver.
-The number of levels in multi-resolution codebooks also leads to higher training overhead, which may not enhance performance, especially in multi-hop THz links [396].
-A new approach is proposed in [397], where it is based on a multi-armed bandit algorithm and utilizes prior knowledge of channel frequency-selective fading.
+The number of levels in multi-resolution codebooks also leads to higher training overhead, which may not enhance performance, especially in multi-hop THz links [392].
+A new approach is proposed in [393], where it is based on a multi-armed bandit algorithm and utilizes prior knowledge of channel frequency-selective fading.
 This algorithm is designed with a hierarchical structure to accelerate the beam alignment process.